datadao-wg/kenos/README.md

 3. Complex event processing engine for stateful computations over data streams.
 4. Declarative DevOps SDK to publish data apps in production.

-## How does a Data Operating System Manifest?
+# How does a Data Operating System Manifest?

-## Data Flow in a Data Operating System: Data to Insights
+# Data Flow in a Data Operating System: Data to Insights

-## decentralized-machine-learning
+# Decentralized machine learning

-## Decentralized Federated Learning
+# Decentralized Federated Learning

-## Coming Up
+# Coming Up

 Watch this space for more information on the art-of-possible with a Web3 Data Operating System
-* How does a Data Operating System enable design architectures such as Data Mesh and Data Fabric?
+* How does a Web3 Data Operating System enable design architectures such as Data Mesh and Data Fabric?
-* How does a Data Operating System enable direct business value through constructs such as Customer 360?
+* How does a Web3 Data Operating System enable direct business value through constructs such as Customer 360?
-* Could a Data Operating System’s primitives be used selectively?
+* Could a Web3 Data Operating System’s primitives be used selectively?
-* How does a Data Operating System work with existing Data Infrastructures?
+* How does a Web3 Data Operating System work with existing Data Infrastructures?
-* How does a Data Operating System enable value for organizations that have already instilled multiple point solutions?
+* How does a Web3 Data Operating System enable value for organizations that have already instilled multiple point solutions?
-* Are there any existing implementations of a Data Operating System?
+* Are there any existing implementations of a Web3 Data Operating System?
-* Is a Data Operating System relevant for on-premise data ecosystems?
+* Is a Web3 Data Operating System relevant for on-premise data ecosystems?